qxdddliu/m-1/README.md

        from Vicarious.com
-         - "*Imagine we are designing a system to distinguish faces from non-faces and we are just using 32 by 32 pixel images and 256 shades of grey.*" This is a very reduced version of what your visual brain is doing. "*Even with that reduction it is still 256^1024 different possible combinations you need to be able to distinguish between*".
+         - "*Imagine we are designing a system to distinguish faces from non-faces and we are just using 32 by 32 pixel images and 256 shades of grey.*" This is a very reduced version of what ur visual brain is doing. "*Even with that reduction it is still 256^1024 different possible combinations you need to be able to distinguish between*".
 Because 32 by 32 with 256 different values is equivalent to the permutation (choose value between 0 and 256)(0-256)...32*32 more times.